 Great Plates Delivered: Free meals delivered to seniors

-Seniors and other adults at high risk from the coronavirus will soon be able to get daily meals delivered to their homes from local restaurants through this program.
+Seniors and other adults at high risk from the coronavirus can get daily meals delivered to their homes from local restaurants through this program.
 Check Great Plates Delivered (formerly known as Restaurants Deliver) for information and updates.

 Home-delivered meals for older adults